ulgens/birthday20/content/events/tripython.md

 ## How to attend

-Get to Palafrugell.
-More details on the site.
+Get to Boxyard RTP.
+More details on the Meetup site.

 ## Code of Conduct